FASHION FILM AND MOTION FOR BRANDS

 One traced the natural geometry of rare stones, sharp cuts, soft light, the quiet tension of form.
 Another played with horizon lines and shifting light, drawing a connection between landscapes and craftsmanship.
 All stripped-back, precise, and slow by design.
 Less sparkle.
 More presence.

-De Beers - Portaits of Nature
+De Beers - Portraits of Nature

 De Beers - Horizon